Here’s a recent review paper about the bacterial Type VI Secretion System (T6SS), or for the laymen out there, this video gets the message across:

 In other words, working on the basis that the T6SS was derived from a structure in phages, they were able to compare the genes of the phage and the bacteria, looking for shared small proteins.
 By doing this, they found that proteins with a PAAR-repeat motif were shared, and that these genes were encoded directly downstream of the vgrG genes in the bacterial genome.
 This alone is a strong indicator of related function in bacteria, and it means that the genes would be expressed at the same time.
 They hypothesised that this ‘PAAR protein’ formed the tip of the needle in both phage and bacteria, forming a sharp spike.
 They were able to confirm their hypothesis by using crystallography to determine the structure of the needle.
-As you can see in the image below, the ‘PAAR protein’ (orange) forms the tip of the needle.
+As you can see in the Figure 1, the ‘PAAR protein’ (orange) forms the tip of the needle.
 Another example of the theory of evolution informing cutting-edge research.

 I don’t want you to get the impression that the T6SS is simply a copy-paste of the phage injection machine though; there are probably creationists out there who would argue that such a copy-paste event doesn’t constitute any kind of molecular evolution.
-While the needle and sheath structures of the T6SS are directly homologous to the structure in the phage, these alone are not enough to make the needle work in bacteria, because the needle has to be anchored in a lipid membrane, unlike in the phage.
+While the needle and sheath structures of the T6SS are directly homologous to the structure in the phage, these alone are not enough to make the needle work in bacteria because the needle has to be anchored in a lipid membrane, unlike in phage.
 In order to stick in the cellular membrane, the needle structure is linked to 3 subunits: TssJ, TssL, and TssM.
-At least 2 of these (TssL and TssM) are homologous to proteins that function in another bacterial secretion system – the Type 4 SS.
+At least 2 of these (TssL and TssM) are homologous to proteins that function in another bacterial secretion system – the Type IV SS.
 Therefore you can imagine the Type VI secretion system as being a fusion between the needle of a bacteriophage and the membrane-anchoring system of the T4SS.

 Simply put, it’s another example of an incredibly complex molecular machine – the kind of thing that creationists would point to and say “that could never evolve”, despite the fact that we have a pretty good understanding of what happened.
 Putting aside the T6SS’ evolutionary origins for a moment, let’s look into what it actually does, shall we?